borealisgroup/borealis/packages/@borealisgroup/i18n-dev/README.md

 ## Setup

 - Register a new project at [locize](https://www.locize.io/), see confluence (ADD LINK) for the credentials.
-- Install this package `npm install --save @borealisgroup/i18n-dev`
+- Install this package `yarn add @borealisgroup/i18n-dev`
-- Install react-i18next `npm install react-i18next`
+- Install react-i18next `yarn add react-i18next`
 - Create the following folder at your root `src/i18n`
 - Create a new class in the `src/i18n` folder with the following name: `I18ndev.jsx`.
 Paste in this file the following code: